Amalkrishnagit/SSSIHL_Roadshow/README.md

 _password :vsdiat

 changing to risc-v commands(tamil to marathi)

 PLL-High clock speeds

 vlsisystemdesign.com

-Foundry IP,s-intellectual property
+Foundry IP's-intellectual property

 Why RISC (Architecture)file?

 ARM Architecture-mobile phones

 opensource versus proprietary

 flip flops-registers

 chip tapeout

 firmware download

-register transfer lecel-similar to c language converting to and and other gates welcome to linuxineed a lot of focus to the atmost level softcopy of RTL is ready and call we have stick to one of the foundry-here skywater-minessota-sky130A-factory skywater-130 nanometers. number of cells-4 billion gates-for processors-GPU FPGA-BURNS PROGRAMME AND HARDWARE.
+RVL-register transfer level-similar to c language converting to and other gates

+welcome to linux - need a lot of focus to the atmost level

+softcopy of RTL is ready and called

+we have stick to one of the foundry-here skywater-minessota-sky130A-factory skywater-130 nanometers.

+number of cells-4 billion gates-for processors-GPU

+FPGA-BURNS PROGRAMME AND HARDWARE.

-CLOCK SHOLUD REACH AT ALL END POINTS AT THE SAME TIME. flipflop clocks routing skew routing
+CLOCK SHOLUD REACH AT ALL END POINTS AT THE SAME TIME.

+flipflop-clocks

+routing

+skew ?

 GDS2(ii)-graphic database ii in VLSI-graphical dtatabase information interchange.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+### From code to chip
 **Step 1:**
 A virtual environment was loaded and a terminal was opened.
 ![1](https://github.com/user-attachments/assets/b916021f-4ede-486a-8ca5-85ce0cdac1af)